willarmy20/musicsite/README.md

 ## <p align="center"> Stretch Goals (Future)</p>
 - Be able to add music some to the site so it can play in the back ground
-- Be able to have a dark and light button and it changes on the app.
+- Be able to have a dark and light button and it changes on every page.

 ## <p align="center"> Developer team</p>